joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 **Participant Instructions:**

 ```
-Using the complaints.db database, please:
+Using the complaints table, please:

 1. Identify outliers in the data:
    - Complaints with unusually long resolution times (> 60 days)